Search this website:

 You cannot make a complaint about:

-Further information, including Technical Guidance and Frequently asked questions can be found in the downloads below or by contacting the Environmental Health Department.
+Further information, including Technical Guidance and Frequently asked questions can be found by contacting the Environmental Health Department.

 Sign up to hear the latest news and event information from Antrim and Newtownabbey Council.